 Figure 2.2

-In September 2024, the diagnosed dementia prevalence in people aged 65 and over for England varied across the 42 ICB between 3.6% (North East London and Herefordshire and Worcestershire) and 4.8% (Staffordshire and Stoke-on-Trent, South Yorkshire, Surrey Heartlands, and Bristol, North Somerset and South Gloucestershire).
+In October 2024, the diagnosed dementia prevalence in people aged 65 and over for England varied across the 42 ICB between 3.6% (Herefordshire and Worcestershire) and 4.8% (Staffordshire and Stoke-on-Trent, South Yorkshire, and Surrey Heartlands).

 Services